hres/cfg-classification-service/README.md

 ## Maven Build and Deployment

 1. mvn clean install
-2. rename target/*.war to food-classification-service-poc.war
-3. move food-classification-service-poc.war to webapps directory of tomcat 8
+2. move target/food-classification-service-poc.war to webapps directory of tomcat 8

 ## How to Test Service